-The Internet has also become a vehicle for spam, online child pornography and other abuses of children, identity theft and cybercrime, , cyberterrorism, as well as use of Internet resources for purposes that are inconsistent with international peace, stability and security [source: Russian Federation].
+The Internet has also been used by some people to distribute spam, for online child pornography and other abuses of children, and to commit identity theft and cybercrime, , and cyberterrorism.
+It is the view of some that Internet resources are being used for purposes that are inconsistent with international peace, stability and security [source: Russian Federation].
 Indeed, lack of security may limit even wider adoption of the Internet and its use for greater good; further, greater local language content is strongly associated with greater Internet use in many parts of the world, so the lack of local language content may inhibit demand [source: Saudi Arabia and Sudan ].
 Considerable work has been done to mitigate these issues at ITU (e.g. various study groups within ITU, ITU-IMPACT) and in many forums, including, for example: the Council of Europe; the Organisation for Economic Cooperation and Development (OECD); the Asia-Pacific Economic Cooperation Forum (APEC); the Forum for Incident Response and Security Teams (FIRST); the Messaging Anti-Abuse Working Group (MAAWG); the Anti-Phishing Working Group, and the Government Group of Experts (GGE) in Committee 1 of the UN General Assembly, which are addressing issues related to cybercrime, fraud, and child pornography.
-There is a strong correlation between the development of local network infrastructure and the growth of local content.
+There is a strong correlation between the development of local network infrastructure and the growth of local language content and other content in demand locally.
 As a result of investments made around the world, local content is growing in volume.
 Further, local content composition is changing.
-Today, content is no longer dominated by developed countries but is more representative of the diversity of the many cultures, languages, and communities that exist across the globe [source: U.S.A.].
+Today, content is no longer dominated by content targeted only to developed countries but includes more diverse content that reflect the many cultures, languages, and communities that exist across the globe [source: U.S.A.].

 In fact, the Internet is today available in nearly every country and supports applications that touch on virtually all aspects of society.
-The Internet has become a vital part of critical national information infrastructure, and a key driver of socio-economic growth and development, among other drivers.
+The Internet has become a a key driver of socio-economic growth and development, among other drivers.
 A 10% increase in broadband penetration has been estimated to yield a 1.21–1.38% increase in Gross Domestic Product (GDP) growth on average for high-income and low-/middle-income countries respectively (World Bank, 2009).
 Country case studies yield similar estimates for individual countries (e.g., for Panama, the Philippines and Turkey).

 Total Internet users numbered some 2.3 billion worldwide by the end of 2011 (Figure 1, left).
 Total mobile broadband subscriptions amounted to 1.19 billion.
 English and Chinese are the languages most commonly used by Internet users, with English-speaking and Chinese-speaking Internet users amounting to some 565 million and 510 million or 27% and 24% of total Internet users worldwide respectively by May 2011 (Figure 1, right), with Spanish a distant third.
 If current growth rates continue, the number of Internet users accessing the Internet predominantly in Chinese will overtake the number of Internet users accessing the Internet predominantly in English by 2015.